Jack Nicklaus: Continued excellence: 1964–1967

 After Nicklaus's record performance at Augusta National in 1965, the course underwent some minor changes to make it tougher.
 These modifications and the difficult weather in the 1966 tournament did not deter Nicklaus.
 He successfully defended his title with an even-par aggregate of 288, 17 shots higher.
 He won in an 18-hole playoff over Gay Brewer (Brewer had three-putted the 18th green to force the playoff but he redeemed himself the following year by winning the tournament) and Tommy Jacobs by shooting a two-under-par 70.
 Nicklaus led the PGA Tour money list again in 1965 by a healthy margin over Tony Lema.
 Nicklaus and Lema formed the U.S. team for the World Cup, held in Madrid, Spain, but could not defend the title, as South Africa won.
 In all, Nicklaus competed in 28 official worldwide events in 1965, accumulating five victories, seven runners-up, 19 top-5 finishes, 23 top-10 finishes, and zero missed cuts.

 In 1966, Nicklaus also won The Open Championship at Muirfield in Scotland under difficult weather conditions; he used his driver just 17 times because of very heavy rough.
 This was the only major he had failed to win up to that point.
-This win made him the youngest player, age 26 (his fifth year on Tour), and the only one after Gene Sarazen, Ben Hogan, and Gary Player (until Tiger Woods at age 24 in 2000, also during his fifth year on Tour) to win all four major championships, now known as the Career Grand Slam.
+This win made him the youngest player, age 26 (his fifth year on Tour), and the only one after Gene Sarazen, Ben Hogan, and Gary Player (until Tiger Woods at age 24 in 2000, also during his fifth year on Tour, and Rory McIlroy in 2025), to win all four major championships, now known as the Career Grand Slam.
 Nicklaus eventually accomplished the double career grand slam in 1971 and the triple career grand slam in 1978, winning all four majors two and three times, respectively.
 Nicklaus was part of another title for the U.S. in the World Cup in Japan.
 Nicklaus concluded 1966 playing 22 official worldwide events, with four victories, four runners-up, 14 top-5 finishes, 16 top-10 finishes, and zero missed cuts.